happla/ISD25-26-esp32-c-supermini/requirements/readme.md

-# Instructions for downloading necessary requirements for esp-idf
+# work in progressInstructions for downloading necessary requirements for esp-idf

 ## Building ESP-IDF using CMake and Ninja